Trójkąt warszawski

-Trójkąt warszawski is the second EP by Polish rapper Taco Hemingway.
-It was self-released on December 19, 2014.
+Trójkąt Warszawski is second EP by Polish rapper Taco Hemingway.
+It was self-released on 19 December 2014.
 The recordings were made available as a free digital download on the rapper's official website.
 The material was recorded between 2013 and 2014.
 The album represents a hip-hop style with influences from other genres.
 It is a concept album, depicting the story of a character who follows his ex-girlfriend and her new love, Peter.

 Trójkąt warszawski received excellent reviews from music critics.
 Reviewers praised it for the brilliant lyrics and well-chosen music production, interestingly told story and for introducing novelty to the Polish music market.
 The album became a commercial success after a while, recording high playbacks on streaming services and debuting at number three on the nationwide OLiS sales list.
 In 2018, the album was certified gold by ZPAV for selling over 15,000 copies.
 Years later, it was nominated for the 2020 Popkillery Awards, in the Album of the Decade category.

 Background, production and release

 After the poor commercial reception of the previous album, Taco switched from rapping in English to Polish after being persuaded by his friends.
 Some of the songs were written before the previous minialbum was made, and some after it was finished.
 Trójkąt warszawski was recorded at a studio in Muranów.
-On December 19, 2014, the material was made available on the rapper's channel on the YouTube platform and on his own website.
+On 19 December 2014 the material was made available on the rapper's channel on the YouTube platform and on his own website.
 The main production of the album was handled by the rapper's friend Rumak, while some tracks were produced by Augustyn and Bebun.
 A day later the artist played his first concert Cafe Kulturalna in Warsaw.
-On April 2, 2015, the first physical release of the album was premiered, the rapper self-released 500 copies of the album.
+On 2 April 2015 the first physical release of the album was premiered, the rapper self-released 500 copies of the album.

 A few months after its release and after recording a single for his next album, titled 6 zer, the rapper began to gain popularity in the country.
 At that time, Taco Hemingway's recordings met the interest of Marcin "Tytus" Grabski - the owner of Asfalt Records, who signed a publishing contract with the rapper.
-On August 19, 2015, the music label Asfalt Records released a re-release of the recordings in an unlimited edition.
+On 19 August 2015 the music label Asfalt Records released a re-release of the recordings in an unlimited edition.
 The release included two CDs, while Łukasz Partyka is responsible for the graphic design.

-On January 26, 2016, again thanks to Asfalt Records, the recordings were released on 12" vinyl in a limited edition of 500 copies.
-Meanwhile, on August 15 of the same year, an unlimited run of vinyl records was launched.
+On 26 January 2016, again thanks to Asfalt Records, the recordings were released on 12" vinyl in a limited edition of 500 copies.
+Meanwhile, on 15 August that year, an unlimited run of vinyl records was launched.
 The rapper promoted the recordings on a concert tour following the release of his next minialbum, Umowa o dzieło, called Następna stacja Tour, visiting such cities as Warsaw, Sopot, Poznań and Kraków, during which he presented recordings from the album.